ghastlyfigure/MDP-Group-10/README.md

 <div align="center">

-# Algorithm
+# MDP Group 10: Tensla

 </div>

 ## Environment
-- Python Version: 3.10.2 (any 3.10.x version should run fine)
+- Python Version: 3.10.2
 - Dependencies: pygame
+- IDE: PyCharm

-## Usage
+## Instructions for use
-For best results, please run on PyCharm.

-Steps:
-1. Run `main.py` in `algorithm` folder.
+Run `main.py` in the `algorithm` folder.
+After calculation, a pop-up will appear.
-2. Profit.
+This is our simulator.
+Obstacles for the simulator can be adjusted in `main.py`, or can be obtained from the Raspberry Pi.
+There is also an option to run the algorithm without the simulator there.

 ## Settings
 The application provides many settings which can be changed to your liking.
 You may find this in `settings.py` in the `algorithm` folder.

-<b>NOTE</b>: Please make sure to revert any changes in the settings file if you are pushing any changes, unless
-you know what you are doing!